-Similarly to the \simlabelgatebased{}, analyzed in the previous section, the \simlabeloptical{} protocol generates and swaps entanglement sequentially without considering error detection.
+Similarly to \simlabelgatebased{}, the \simlabeloptical{} protocol generates and swaps entanglement sequentially without considering error detection.
 However, the swapping is now implemented using linear optics.
-Specifically, we consider that the BSM relies on two-photon interference~\cite{Simon_MeetInTheMiddle:2003,Simon_PhotonPairSources:2007,Moehring_EntanglementSingleAtom:2007,Bernien_TwoPhotonNVcenters:2012}, this is, two single-photon detectors are used.
-In such setup, both detectors need to ``click" at once to herald the success of the BSM, which may only detect two out of the four Bell states.
+Specifically, we consider that the BSM relies on two-photon interference~\cite{Simon_MeetInTheMiddle:2003,Simon_PhotonPairSources:2007,Moehring_EntanglementSingleAtom:2007,Bernien_TwoPhotonNVcenters:2012}, that is, four single-photon detectors are used.
+In such a setup, two detectors need to ``click" at once to herald the success of the BSM, which may only detect two out of the four Bell states.
 Therefore, the probability of success in the swap is

 for \(1 \leq i \leq \numrepeaters\).